 - Considering meeting with your local Police and Crime Commissioner (PCC).
 PCCs are responsible for reducing crime and for delivering an effective and efficient police service within their force area.
 They also work in partnership across a range of agencies at local and national level to ensure there is a unified approach to preventing and reducing crime

 - Identifying other local groups who may be usefully involved in a partnership such as local civic or amenity trusts and societies who are interested in the historic environment.
 These could also include Neighbourhood and Heritage Watch organisations.
 Parish councils, churches and other landowners with assets vulnerable to heritage crime may also wish to be involved in a partnership

 - Ensuring that heritage crime is included within the existing systems and processes of already established methods of managing crime and promoting safety in the area (for example Community Safety Partnerships).
 Also consider recording incidents of heritage crime in the area for statistical purposes

-Please look at the Memorandum of Understanding to understand the division of responsibilities nationally agreed between the Police, Historic England and the Crown Prosecution Service.
-If your authority has not yet signed the MOU you might like to consider doing so.
+Please look at the Memorandum of Understanding (MOU) to understand the division of responsibilities nationally agreed upon between the Police, Historic England and the Crown Prosecution Service.
+If your authority has not yet signed the MOU, you might like to consider doing so.

-Our e-learning module for heritage crime, may be useful to you.
-Although aimed at police officers, it provides a lot of information on heritage crime in an urban setting.
+Our e-learning module for heritage crime may also be useful to you.
+Although aimed at police officers, it provides much information on heritage crime in an urban setting.